x3naroth/Diabetes_prediction/README.md

 ## Machine learning

 The dataset was splitted into 3 subsets: train, cross validation (cv) and test, with a proportion of 60% 20% and 20% of the total dataset respectively.
 Then several classification algorithms were deployed: GaussianNB, RandomForest, XGBoost,  LogisticRegression, DecisionTree, KNeighbors and SVC.
-With the first set of results, Hyper parameter tunning was performed using (buscar en el repo) and a second train and test run was made, expecting an improvement in both accuracy and recall metrics.
-Afterwards, Soft and Hard voting methods were used, but no aditional improvement was noticed.
+The first set of results (link) was promising, where we highlight x and y for having the least amount of false prediction and false negative respectively.
+Then hyper parameter tunning was performed (link) and a second train and test run was made, expecting an improvement in both accuracy and recall metrics.
+There was x decrease of false predictions.Afterwards, Soft and Hard voting methods were used, but no aditional improvement was noticed (link).

 ## Neural network

+A Feedforward Neural Network (FNN), which consisted of 3 layers of 64, 32 and 1 neurons and relu as activation function for inner layers, and sigmoid for output layer, was trained using the same data division used on classification algorithms.
+It first results(link) were on pair of the best results obtained via XGBoost, but further improvement was expected at this task, so optimization was made.
+First L1 and L2 regularization methods were implemented (resultados).
+Next, hyper parameters optimization algorithm (hyper opt) was used.
+Finally, threshold parameter was tunned looking for the lowest amount of false negatives.

 ### Results

 ## Machine learning

 ## Neural network

-## Results discusion

 ## Conclusion